-As I watched the sun rise over the Atlantic ocean, gradually changing the water’s hue from a murky black to a swirl of pastel pinks and yellows in the tropical heat I reflected on how much I would miss Barbados, more specifically The Crane.
+As I watched the sun rise over the Atlantic ocean, gradually changing the water’s hue from a murky black to a swirl of pastel pinks and yellows in the tropical heat I reflected on how much I would miss Barbados – one of my favourite islands in the Caribbean.

 Need holiday inspiration?
 Here are the most affordable holiday destinations for your luxury trip.

 What’s not to love about the Crane Barbados?
 The beach alone is beautiful enough that you’d be happy settling into a tent for a week just so you could wake up to that view every day.